Boron-10 Loaded BC523A Liquid Scintillator for Neutron Detection in the Border Monitoring

 2008 (English)In: IEEE Transactions on Nuclear Science, ISSN 0018-9499, E-ISSN 1558-1578, Vol. 55, no 6, 3710-3716 p.Article in journal (Refereed) Published

 A BC523A liquid scintillator loaded with boron-10 was tested as a detector for both fast and thermal neutrons.
-Pulse shape discrimination (PSD) method based on a zero-crossing principle was applied to distinguish between neutron and gamma radiation.
+A pulse shape discrimination (PSD) method based on a zero-crossing principle was applied to distinguish between neutron and gamma radiation.
 High quantum efficiency Photonis XP5500B photomultiplier was used to enhance light detection from the scintillator.
-This allowed a good registration of the energy spectrum of neutron capture events on boron-10, corresponding to about 60 keVee.
-The applied PSD method proved to be useful for n/γ discrimination.
+This allowed a good registration of the energy spectrum of neutron capture events on boron-10, corresponding to about 60 keV gamma-rays.
+The applied PSD method proved to be useful for n/gamma discrimination.
 A good resolving power of the method was achieved even without gating on neutron capture events.
 A comparison with a standard BC501A liquid scintillator was done to evaluate thermal neutrons detection efficiency in BC523A.